wambua-iv/my-learning-notes/Golang/Go bits and bytes.md

 seven = moto // there are no errors encountered
 ```

+>[!note]
+>calculation of different integer types require explicit conversion
+>🟥 Go throws a `mismatched types` error if types are mixed

 references types and in-built values use __value schematics__ to move data around in a program
 ▶️ Avoid creating pointers to slices, channels or interface